Logo Image for Writing Support

 Secondary Sources

 Secondary Sources recount information from other sources, both primary and secondary.
 Textbooks are examples of secondary sources.
 There are also many journals aimed at interested non-specialists which give accounts of original research written written in simpler language.
-New Scientist Go to the New Scientist page is an example.
+New Scientist is an example.

 Tertiary Sources

-Tertiary Sources are indexes of already publishes sources which provide little or no extra information which cannot be found in those (primary or secondary) sources.
-Tertiary sources are mainly dictionaries, literature reviews See the glossary definition, bibliographies, and encyclopedias.
+Tertiary Sources are indexes of already published sources which provide little or no extra information which cannot be found in primary or secondary sources.
+Tertiary sources are mainly dictionaries, literature reviews, bibliographies, and encyclopedias.
 They are useful for locating authoritative sources or for getting and overview of a particular subject matter.
 Citations from tertiary sources are not normally acceptable in academic articles.

 A Word about Wikipedia